serverfarmer/sf-monitoring-newrelic/README.md

 We decided to replace New Relic Servers with combination of 3 separate services:

 1. Heartbeat subproject (implementation finished in 2018) - for [service discovery](https://github.com/serverfarmer/heartbeat-linux), and [heartbeat service](https://github.com/serverfarmer/heartbeat-server) itself.
-So each server reports to Heartbeat every 2 minutes, what was detected to be alive.
+So each server reports to Heartbeat every 2 minutes, which services were detected to be alive.

 2. Any internal or external monitoring service (possibly separate for each customer) - to query Heartbeat server and send email/push/Slack/Teams alerts about dead services.
 We choosed [UptimeRobot](https://uptimerobot.com/), since back then, it was almost 10x cheaper than competing [StatusCake](https://www.statuscake.com/) and [Pingdom](https://www.pingdom.com/) (at least for bigger plans), while having enough quality.